 - Length: 11′

 - Width: 35″

 What To Look For In A Fishing Paddle Board

-When you’re looking for a stand up paddle board that you plan on fishing from there are some particular features to look for.
+When you’re looking for a stand up paddle board for fishing there are some particular features to look for.

 You’re not going to just be cruising around.
 You need to be able to haul gear, catch fish and be comfortable doing it.